virtualansoftware/tutorials/docs/Csvson.md

     | topping[6].type           |   Maple                       |

 ```
-## Example: CSVson and equivalent JSON:
+## 6. Writting Gherkin feature file using Mapson and Csvson:

 ```
 Scenario: Create and validate how to create MAPson data and replace with context value for digit
     Given create a Json with given MAPson input